Larry Hagman: Dallas

 In 1978, Hagman was offered two roles on two television series that were debuting.
 One was for The Waverly Wonders and the other for Dallas, in the role of conniving elder son and businessman J.R.
 Ewing.
 When Hagman read the Dallas script at his wife's suggestion, they both concluded it was perfect for him.
 Hagman based his portrayal in part on Jess Hall Jr., the owner of Antelope Tool and Supply Company, where Hagman had worked as a young man.

-Dallas became a worldwide success, airing in 90 countries, most notably the United Kingdom, where it was enjoyed even by members of the country's royal family, and led to several successful primetime spin-offs.
+Dallas became a worldwide success, airing in 90 countries, most notably the United Kingdom, where it was even enjoyed by members of that country's royal family, and led to several successful primetime spin-offs.
 Hagman became one of the best-known television stars of the era.
 Producers were keen to capitalize on that love/hate family relationship of J.R., building anticipation to a fever pitch in "A House Divided", the 1980 cliffhanger season finale in which J.R. is shot by an unknown assailant, leading to the world-wide "Who shot J.R.?" phenomenon.

 At the beginning of the fourth season later that year, audience and actors were trying to guess "Who shot J.R.?", now one of fictional TV's most famous questions.
 During the media buildup, Hagman was involved in contract negotiations, delaying his return in the fourth season.
-Holding out for a higher salary, Hagman did not appear in the first episode of the show until the final few minutes.
+Hagman held out for a higher salary.
 Producers were faced with a dilemma of whether to pay the greatly increased salary or to write J.R. out of the program.
 Lorimar Productions, the makers of the series, began shooting different scenes of Dallas that did not include Hagman.
 In the midst of negotiations, Hagman took his family to London for their July vacation.
 He continued to fight for his demands and network executives conceded that they wanted J.R. to remain on Dallas.
+Hagman did not appear in the first episode of the new season until the final few minutes.
 From then on, Hagman became one of the highest-paid stars in television.
 At the beginning of the 1980–81 season, writers were told to keep the storylines away from the actors until they really found out who actually shot J.R. and three weeks passed until the culprit was revealed on November 21, 1980, in a ratings record-breaking episode.